Reporting improper conduct

 A welfare manager is responsible for:

-- examining the discloser and/or witness' immediate welfare and protection needs and, where that person is an employee, fostering a supportive work environment
+- considering the welfare and protection needs of the discloser and/or witness' and fostering a supportive work environment

 - providing practical advice and support